-Tongue Drive is a wireless device that enables people with high-level spinal cord injuries to operate a computer and maneuver an electrically powered wheelchair simply by moving their tongues.
+Tongue Drive wireless device enables people with high level spinal cord injuries to operate a computer and maneuver an electrically powered wheelchair by moving their tongue.

 The Tongue Drive System is getting less conspicuous and more capable.

 The newest prototype of the system allows users to wear an inconspicuous dental retainer embedded with sensors to control the system.

 The sensors track the location of a tiny magnet attached to the tongues of users.
 In earlier versions of the Tongue Drive System, the sensors that track the movement of the magnet on the tongue were mounted on a headset worn by the user.